Vinfall/vndb/README.md

 ## Intro

-VNDB, for acronym for *VNDB Novel Data Breakup*.
+VNDB, is an acronym of *VNDB Novel Data Breakup*, which is also the abbreviation of *Visual Novel DataBase*.

 It has the companion scripts for [VNDB User List Exporter](https://github.com/Vinfall/UserScripts#list) for my personal use.